10 Tips for Hiking the Inca Trail to Machu Picchu

 • Good quality backpack (light and small).

-• A water bottle of at least 2 liters.
+• A reusable water bottle of at least 2 liters, as disposable plastic bottles are not allowed.

 • Trekking poles with rubber tips.